es-socrates/getty/INTERNATIONALIZATION.md

 - ✅ Basic accessibility (keyboard, screen readers)
 - ✅ Fallback to English if translation is missing

+## Runtime Generation & Versioning

+`scripts/build-i18n.js` steps:

+1. Validate locale key parity.
+2. Compute hash (first 8 chars of SHA-256 of locales JSON).
+3. Emit `i18n-runtime.js` (readable) and `i18n-runtime.min.js` (minified best-effort).
+4. Rewrite HTML references to append `?v=<hash>`.

+Use the readable file while debugging; widgets can opt into the minified one.

 ## Troubleshooting

 ### Common Issues

 1. **Translations do not load:**

 - Make sure `i18n-runtime.js` is included in the HTML
 - Check the browser console for errors

 2. **Language does not persist:**

    - Check localStorage permissions
    - Ensure API routes are working